There are 5 Elements to your Credit Score:

 Understanding the makeup of your credit score is the first step toward managing and improving it.

 Credit scores are made up of multiple moving parts, and not all components of a FICO credit score are created equal.
-Here’s a quick guide to get you up-to-speed on what matters, what doesn’t and how you can start improving your score today.
+Here’s a quick guide to get you up-to-speed on what matters, what doesn’t, and how you can start improving your score today.

 As you might expect, payment history is the most influential component in your credit score, followed closely by the amounts you owe.
-To lesser degrees, the length of time you’ve utilized credit, the number of new accounts or inquiries you have, and the various types of credit accounts you hold also impact your score.
+To a lesser degree, the length of time you’ve utilized credit, the number of new accounts or inquiries you have, and the various types of credit accounts you hold also impact your score.
 Overall reporting also looks at how these factors relate to each other in the context of your personal usage.

 To help achieve or maintain a healthy score, always remember the following tips:

 - Have a system to assure your bills are always paid on time.
 What most people don’t know is that payments are broken into 30-day increments; Being 30 days late is better than being 60 days late, which is better than being 90 days late, and so on.

 - Avoid late payments or the excessive use of credit by maintaining a cash “cushion” to pay for unexpected expenses.
 Don’t “max out” your cards.
 It’s better to have a high credit limit with a low balance.
 A little-known tactic for balancing your credit utilization is to spread debt between multiple lines of credit.

 So, if you have a $10,000 limit on your credit card, and you owe $6,000 on it (60% utilization), you’re better off opening a second credit card and shifting some of the balance to the new account.
 If you get another card with a $10,000 limit, you’ll have two credit cards with a utilization of 30% or below (assuming you split the balance evenly).